cssu/first-year-guide/README.md

 [**Calvin’s Insider Tips**](https://www.youtube.com/watch?v=RW_Mr85HFto)

-A good tip from u/zyjerry: You can access course evaluations submitted by past students for more courses on Quercus.
+A good tip from u/zyjerry: You can access course evaluations submitted by past students for more courses on [Quercus](q.utoronto.ca).
 Just have to login (with your joinID which will soon become your UTORid) and select course evaluations from the drop down menu.
 You cannot see specific comments written by students, but you can see the numerical stats.
 Great way to learn about electives.

 For more important videos with more tips and information about university and course enrollment check out the ArtSci Youtube channel [here](https://www.youtube.com/channel/UCXRrb_NqDU5IN2ensLpWbcg/videos) and for an interview with Lana about her achievements and advice check out [this episode of Room 2250](https://open.spotify.com/episode/3HZ6rqlLT1n07o1Rn2xLzQ).

 #### **In Stream** Schedule Notes

-Visit [here](https://web.cs.toronto.edu/a-new-first-year-experience) for more information about the new courses.
+Visit [here](https://web.cs.toronto.edu/a-new-first-year-experience) for more information about the new courses and the new first year experience.

 For students in-stream there is a special course selection note that is different from past years.
 (Technically its the first time that a course like this has been offered in a fall semester).
 CSC110Y1 is a 1 semester course but its a full credit course.
 This means that its the equivalent of 2 normal *half year* courses, there will be double the amount of lecture time and you'll earn a full credit on completion of the course.
 CSC111 is a normal half year credit course that you'll take in the winter semester.